spectralDNS/Legendre-to-Chebyshev/README.md

 The installation can be tested with

     meson test -C build

 # Codespace
 Another simple way to test this code is to create a codespace.
 The environment.yml file in the root folder will then make sure that the codespace creates a conda environment with all necessary dependencies already built.
 Just press the codespace button and wait awhile for the environment to build.
 Then enable the environment and run some tests or test the executable `l2c`

-     source activate ./env
+     source activate ./venv
      cd src
-     meson setup build --prefix=$PWD/build-install
+     meson setup build --prefix=$PWD/build-install --includedir=$CONDA_PREFIX/include --libdir=$CONDA_PREFIX/lib
-     meson compile -C build
+     meson install -C build
      l2c -N1000 -d2 # runs a forward and backward transform and computes the error for an array of length 1000 meson test -C build # runs all the tests

-Please note that the python and cython tests will only work if the code is also installed using

-     meson install -C build